Basavakalyan

-Basavakalyan is a historical city and municipal council in the Bidar District of the Indian state of Karnataka.
+Basavakalyan or Basavakalyana is a historical city and municipal council in the Bidar District of the Indian state of Karnataka.
 It was the capital of the Kalyani Chalukyas and the Kalachuris of Kalyani.
-The city is noted for the world’s tallest Basavanna statue, which stands 108 feet (33 m) high, and is today one of the major cities and an important industrial hub of Bidar district.
+The city is noted for the world's tallest Basavanna statue, which stands 108 feet (33 m) high, and is today one of the major cities and an important industrial hub of Bidar district.

 History

 Before India's independence, Basavakalyan was called Kalyani.
-After independence and division of states on linguistic basis in 1956, Kalyana was renamed as BasavaKalyan in memory of Vishwaguru Basavanna, a social reformer who established Anubhava Mantapa (spiritual democracy) in 12th-century India.
+After independence and division of states on linguistic basis in 1956, Kalyana was renamed as BasavaKalyan in memory of Basava, a social reformer who established Anubhava Mantapa (spiritual democracy) in 12th-century India.

-Basavakalyan was ruled by Western Chalukyas, Kalachuris of Kalyani, Yadavas of Devagiri, Kakatiyas, Delhi Sultanate, Bahamani Sultanate (Bidar, Gulbarga), Bidar Sultanate, Bijapur Sultanate, Mughals and Hyderabad Nizams.
+Basavakalyan was ruled by Western Chalukyas, Kalachuris of Kalyani, Yadavas of Devagiri, Kakatiyas, Delhi Sultanate, Bahamani Sultanate, Bidar Sultanate, Bijapur Sultanate, Mughals and Hyderabad Nizams.

 Western Chalukyas

 It was the royal capital of the Western Chalukya (Kalyani Chalukyas) dynasty from 1050 to 1195.
 Someshvara I (1041–1068) made Kalyana as his capital, recognised as Kalyani Chalukyas to differentiate with Badami Chalukyas.
 Later ruled by Someshvara II, Vikramaditya VI, Someshvara III, Jagadhekamalla III and Tailapa III.
 King Someshwara I (1042–1068 CE) moved the capital from Manyakheta (present Malkhed in Kalaburagi district) to Kalyani.
 During the 10th to 12th centuries he ruled nearly half of India, most of the western Deccan and South India.

 King Vikramaditya VI had scholars in his court such as Someshwara, Bilhana (poet of Kashmir) and Vigyaneshwara (legal expert).
 On 26 February 1077 Coronation of Vikramaditya VI started Chalukya Vikrama Varsha Jalsangi Temple.